To anyone wondering where is the review for volume 5, this is it!

 Seems like Ran’s Grandpa reached out to him last summer to entrust Ran into his care.
 She then explained what happened in between the time of her Grandpa’s passing and the present time (volume 1-4, lol) to the doctor and his apprentice, Saburou.

 There are further reveals of what Ran’s Grandpa is before his solitary life.
-She continues to spend her time there at the village with the doctor and Saburou.
+She continues to spend her time there in the village with the doctor and Saburou.

 On the other hand, the sudden death that happened at the garden party has salacious rumours of the Tendou family swirling among the reporters at a newspaper company.
 And one young man decided to look into it.